Armstrong Jr./Sr. High School is home to ASD-TV & the TV studio of the Armstrong School District.

 The district’s former TV studio got it's start because of a generous donation of high-tech equipment that Armstrong County Community

 Television of Worthington made in 2003.
 The district renovated two classrooms at Kittanning Junior High School to provide space for the equipment in the Summer of 2004.
 The district opened its new, state-of-the-art TV Studio in the fall of 2015, as part of the opening of Armstrong Jr./Sr. High School.
 The studio and its rooms now form a media wing on the first floor of the building with dedicated rooms for different aspects of TV Production, which were not available before.
-The studio spaces were designed and organized in cooperative effort by Chris Garritano and TV Production teacher Don Swanson.
+The studio spaces were designed and organized in a cooperative effort by Chris Garritano and TV Production teacher Don Swanson.
 The studio is now outfitted with brand new, digital equipment, providing students with the realistic process and atmosphere of a professional studio.

 Currently students from Armstrong and West Shamokin high schools come to the studio on a rotating basis to produce “Education Today,” a weekly TV show broadcast throughout the region.
 The students arrive first thing in the morning on production day to produce a group of episodes of “Education Today.”
 They get hands-on instruction, which emphasizes both the theory behind what they’re doing and the practical techniques on how to do it.